plotly/plotly.py/doc/python/static-image-export.md

 ### Chrome

 Kaleido uses Chrome for static image generation.
-Versions of Kaleido prior to v1 included Chrome.
-Kaleido v1 and later uses Chrome (or Chromium) if it can find a compatible version on the machine on which it's running.
-If you need to install Chrome for static image generation, Plotly provides a CLI.
+Versions of Kaleido prior to v1 included Chrome as part of the Kaleido package.
+Kaleido v1 does not include Chrome; instead, it looks for a compatible version of Chrome (or Chromium) already installed on the machine on which it's running.

+If you don't have Chrome installed, you can install it directly from Google following the instructions for your operating system.

+Plotly also provides a CLI for installing Chrome from the command line.

 Run `plotly_get_chrome` to install Chrome.